Code-Institute-Submissions/ms2-booom/README.md

     - I want an app that is uploading quickly, so I won't get annoyed.
     - I want to go through tutorial so I can learn how to play the game.
     - I want to adjust the game settings according to my preferences.
-    - I want to be able to mute the game, but to have sound option as well.
+    - I want to be able to mute the game, but to have the sound option as well.
     - I want to be able to restart the game whenever I want to.
     - I want to be able to see end result of my finished game.
     - I want to be able to get in touch with creators of the game, in case I have any queries.